Burnt Island Light House

 Come Ashore – The island is open seven days-a-week from 10 AM – 5 PM, but the lighthouse is only open to tour groups or by appointment.
 Tour Schedule here.
 Recreational boaters are welcome to use the moorings and dock, on a first-come, first-serve basis.
 Please leave the suggested donation of $2.00 per person to help with operational expenses.

-Professional Development Workshops - 2018 - Enroll in our three-day, residential workshops and receive outstanding training in a relaxed and idyllic setting.
-Teachers, and the general public, are welcome to participate, and recertification credits are available to educators.
-More information and registration for this year’s workshops on “Mindfulness through Creative Journaling,” “Lobster Maineiah – An Interdisciplinary Approach,” and “Watercolors Across the Curriculum” here.
+Professional Development Workshops – 2019 – Enroll in our three-day residential workshops and receive outstanding training in a relaxed and idyllic setting.
+Teachers and the general public are welcome to participate, and recertification credits are available to educators.
+Find more information and registration form for this year’s workshops on “Innovative Learning through Nature, Inquiry, and Mindfulness", “Lighthouses across the Curriculum", and “Visual Literacy through Gouache”.

 Review us on tripadvisor